 This healthy, easy Keto Blackberry Bread with Lemon Glaze is sugar-free, grain-free, gluten-free, dairy-free and absolutely delicious!
 A slice of this low-carb blackberry loaf with tea or coffee makes a great mid-morning snack.

-You'll love this Keto Blackberry Bread with Lemon Glaze!
+❤️ Why you'll love this Keto Blackberry Bread

 - Made with almond flour, this Keto Blackberry Bread has just the right amount of sweetness.
 This recipe uses natural 0-calorie erythritol sweetener, like Monkfruit sweetener, but you can easily substitute sugar or your favourite sweetener if you're not following a Keto diet.

-Keto bread and muffins don't have the same texture as loaves or muffins made with all-purpose flour and granulated sugar.
-However, this blackberry bread rises nicely and it slices beautifully without crumbling.
+- Keto bread and muffins don't have the same texture as loaves or muffins made with all-purpose flour and granulated sugar.
+However, this gluten-free blackberry bread rises nicely and it slices beautifully without crumbling.

 Let's get started!
-Here are the ingredients you'll need to make a loaf Keto Blackberry Bread with Lemon Glaze!
+Here are the ingredients you'll need to make a loaf of Keto Blackberry Bread with Lemon Glaze!

 - almond flour: finely ground almond flour, not almond meal.
 Almond meal will make your bread much too heavy.